wesley-kayn/FinBot/README.md

 # Finbot LLM

-A Large Language Model (LLM)-based solution for enhancing customer service in a financial environment.
+A Large Language Model (LLM)-based solution for enhancing customer service in a financial environment...

 ## Project Overview